WRF-Fire-UNR/UNR-WRF-FIRE/docs/source/Ubuntu.rst

 .. _ubuntu:

 ==================================================================
-How to automatically compile WRF-Fire on Ubuntu using shell script
+How to Automatically Compile WRF-Fire on Ubuntu Using Shell Script
 ==================================================================

 .. note::